Most brokerages have too many tools and not enough technology.

 Category 7: AI Tools

-The T3 Sixty 2025 Tech 200 found that 51.6% of real estate technology companies now integrate AI, up from 30.4% in 2024.
+The T3 Sixty 2025 Tech 200 finds that 51.6% of real estate technology companies now integrate AI, up from 30.4% in 2024.
 AI is becoming a feature layer across every other category, not a standalone purchase.

 - Content generation (ChatGPT, Claude).
 Listing descriptions, social posts, email drafts.